 Every now and then, there are things that happen with my chickens that just make me shake my head in disbelief.
-From hens that suddenly start crowing to chickens that all of a sudden start laying their eggs in strange places, these fun backyard companions can sometimes be a bit of a mystery.
+From hens that suddenly start crowing to chickens that start laying their eggs in strange places, these fun backyard companions can sometimes be a bit of a mystery.

 One such example?
 When your chicken has a lump on its chest.